cacarr-pdxweb/FEND-Memory-Game/README.md

 The game can be played here: https://cacarr-pdxweb.github.io/FEND-Memory-Game/

 DOM manipulation is entirely with vanilla JavaScript.
-There is minimal additional styling beyond the that which was supplied, but I do intend to build and style the markup from scratch in a version 2.0, utilizing CSS Grid along with flexbox.
+Owing to time constraints, there is minimal additional styling beyond what was supplied, but I do intend to build and style the markup from scratch in a version 2.0, utilizing CSS Grid along with flexbox.
 Additionaly, I intend to offer multiple difficulty levels by way of varying the number of milliseconds unmatched cards are visible.